My Gay Best Friend and I Took Over Each Other's Dating Apps, and This Is What Happened

 The Winner of the Takeover

-So, whether you're swiping for yourself or someone else, Bryce and I wish you luck out there.
+So, whether you're swiping for yourself or someone else, Ben and I wish you luck out there.
 You never know what lessons you'll learn along the way.